The General Data Protection Regulation (GDPR) in Banking

 To address the key challenges in mobile banking data compliance, financial institutions must adhere to regulatory requirements.
 These requirements play a crucial role in ensuring the protection of customer data and maintaining trust in the banking industry.
 Failure to comply with these regulations can result in severe consequences, including hefty fines and reputational damage.

-See also Auditing IT Systems in Banking
+See also Risk-Based Auditing in Banking

 Some of the key challenges that financial institutions face in mobile banking data compliance include: